-The second major change that is impacting NAS is Cloud Object Storage.
+Cloud Object Storage is a major new technology that is impacting NAS.
 Google, Amazon and Facebook pioneered the development of a new form of storage based on low-cost, commodity hardware and open source software.
 Now cloud storage is available to organizations that need access to large amounts of storage at a very affordable price point.
-Additionally, cloud storage offers built-in data protection and is available around the world.
+Additionally, cloud storage offers built-in data protection and is accessible around the world.
 Leading examples of cloud storage are Amazon Web Services (AWS) S3 and Microsoft Azure Blob storage.
 For just pennies per GB per month, enterprises can store terabytes (TBs) of data at a fraction of the cost of traditional on premises NAS storage.

 The open source storage software that powers cloud storage is referred to as Object Storage.
-Object Storage is designed for extreme scalability and high availability.
+Object Storage is designed for extreme scalability, with unlimited address space and built-in Disaster Recovery (DR) and High Availability (HA).
 It is designed around the principle of distributed storage nodes each with its own compute and storage resources.
 Storage nodes are combined to provide unlimited scale.
 Data is replicated across storage nodes to provide data protection.
 Access to storage is enabled using a RESTful API.
-A RESTful API is a type of programming language that is based on simplicity, using just a handful of basic commands (e.g. PUT and GET).
 AWS S3 is one example of Object Storage, and because of its widespread use, has become the defacto standard for Object storage.